Space and astronomy socks

 In recent years there’s been a ‘sock revolution’.
 Gone are the days when a pair of socks with coloured toes and cuffs were considered the height of daring – now socks come in a huge variety of patterns and styles, many of them space themed.

-Whether you're out stargazing, or just want something fun to wear with your work suit, here are our favourite socks.
+Whether you want to stay warm while stargazing, are looking for the most traditional of space themed Christmas presents, or just want something fun to wear with your work suit, here are our favourite socks.

 Best socks for staying warm when stargazing

 When out under a clear night sky doing astronomy, it's vital to keep warm.
 The best nights for stargazing are those clear, crisp winter nights when temperatures plummet.

 And as your feet are always in contact with the cold ground, it can be hard to stop the heat from escaping your toes.

 A pair of good boots and an insulating mat to stand on can help, but a pair of nice thick socks can be the difference between a night of awe inspiring astronomy and a miserable evening in the cold.

 Made from heavy bulk yarn, known for its thermal properties, and with a TOG rating of 2.34 these thermal socks will help keep your feet toasty – from your toes all the way up to your calves thanks to the designs long sleeve.
 The long pile helps keep the socks soft and comfortable, while trapping air close to the skin to help keep your feet warmer for longer.

 These socks come in a variety of styes including single colour, Nordic-themed patterns and even Star Wars characters, meaning you can cater your socks to both your thermal and fashion needs.